qemu/qemu/docs/devel/tcg.rst

-emulation state that is rarely accessed directly by the program and/or changes very often throughout the execution of a translation block---this includes condition codes on x86, delay slots on SPARC, conditional execution on ARM, and so on.
+emulation state that is rarely accessed directly by the program and/or changes very often throughout the execution of a translation block---this includes condition codes on x86, delay slots on SPARC, conditional execution on Arm, and so on.
 This state is stored for each target instruction, and looked up on exceptions.

 MMU emulation